 Personal Color Palette

-Hold a saved color to Delete.
+Tap and hold on a saved color to Delete it.

-Read our cool blog on How to Create a Color Palette in Vectornator using the Color Blending Options.
+Read our blog on How to Create a Color Palette in Vectornator using the Color Blending Options.

 The Gradient Editor